 ‘So your friend Dr Ram told you about me,’

 ‘No. But whatever this is, you tell him it’s creepy and he better fucking stop, or I’m coming after him.’

 The woman immediately raised her palms and retracted.
 She regretted starting with that, hence the miscommunication.

 ‘Relax Doctor,’ she replied while removing her phone to light up the inside of her jacket.
 It was the emblem of the Royal Police Force.
 ‘Call me Nurul, I prefer to keep things informal.’

 Jenny was mildly relieved but still curious.
 This woman was strange and not what you’d expect of a typical policewoman.
 ‘This is about Sheila?’

 ‘It’s a suicide, plain and simple.
 Why is there a case?’

 ‘That doesn’t mean there might not be people responsible.’

 Jenny smirked.
-She wondered what kind of conspiracy theories Ram had filled her head with.
-‘Why not?’ she figured, ‘let’s see where they are going with this, and when it becomes the wild goose chase it inevitably will, they will all see what I saw; just a hopeless loser who killed herself because it always had to be about her.
+She wondered what conspiracy theories Ram had filled her head with.
+‘Why not?’ she figured, ‘let’s see where they are going with this, and when it becomes the wild goose chase it inevitably will, they will all see what I saw; just a hopeless self- aggrandizing loser who killed herself for attention.